Nixiware/viper/README.rst

 Introduction
 ------------
-Viper is an application development framework for twisted heavely inspired by PHP's Zend framework.
+Viper is an application development framework for twisted heavily inspired by PHP's Zend Framework.

 Notice
 ------------